Can You Get SSDI for Antiphospholipid Syndrome?

 Can You Get SSDI for Antiphospholipid Syndrome??

-TL;DR: Yes.
+Yes.
 Antiphospholipid syndrome (APS) is an autoimmune disorder that causes abnormal blood clotting, leading to deep vein thrombosis, pulmonary embolism, stroke, and recurrent pregnancy loss.
 When APS causes organ damage from clotting, or when the anticoagulation treatment itself creates work restrictions, you can qualify for SSDI.
+The SSA evaluates APS under Listing 14.00 (immune system disorders).

 Standard APS is not on the Compassionate Allowance list.
 Catastrophic APS with multi-organ failure may qualify for expedited processing.